Empower Your Practice

 Frequently Asked Questions About Telemedicine

-Not exactly.
 Telemedicine refers specifically to remote clinical services, such as diagnosis, treatment, and prescriptions delivered by a licensed provider.
-Telehealth is a broader term covering both clinical and non-clinical remote health services, including provider training and administrative functions.
+Telehealth is a broader term covering both clinical and non-clinical remote health services, including provider training, administrative functions, and public health outreach.

 1. What conditions can be treated via telemedicine?